 He has served as associate professor of Philosophy and Religious Studies at Stanford University, associate professor of Philosophy and Asian Languages and Cultures at the University of Michigan, Austin J. Fagothey, S. J. distinguished visiting professor at Santa Clara University, John Findlay visiting professor of Philosophy at Boston University and chair professor at the City University of Hong Kong.

-Ivanhoe is one of the few philosophers named by Academic Influence whose works focuses on eastern philosophy.
+Ivanhoe is one of the few philosophers named by Academic Influence whose works focus on eastern philosophy.